Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 # Introduction

-This article makes overview of the concept of a vector and its formats.
+This article makes overview of the concept of a vector and its forms.

 ### Why?

-Math algorithms should be independent of the data type or format of the vector.
+Math algorithms should be independent of the data type or form of the vector.
 This module revolves around the principle.

 Features of this implementation of vector mathematics are: